ramulugiragani/githutest03/doc/api/stream.md

 });
 ```

-One important caveat is that if the `Readable` stream emits an error during
-processing, the `Writable` destination _is not closed_ automatically.
-If an
-error occurs, it will be necessary to _manually_ close each stream in order
-to prevent memory leaks.

 The [`process.stderr`][] and [`process.stdout`][] `Writable` streams are never
 closed until the Node.js process exits, regardless of the specified options.